Interacting with Neo4j

 neo4j-admin import statement.
 This can be done by executing, in the

 running database (

 <db_name> being the name assigned in the method):

 Tutorial - Neo4j

 After writing knowledge graph files with BioCypher in offline mode for the Neo4j

-DBMS, the graph can now be imported into Neo4j using the
+DBMS (database management system), the graph can now be imported into Neo4j

 This creates an executable shell script in the output directory that can be executed from the location of the database folder (or copied into the Neo4j terminal) to import the graph into Neo4j.
 Since BioCypher creates separate header and data files for each entity type, the import call conveniently aggregates this information into one command, detailing the location of all files on disk, so no data need to be copied around.